“Mr. Militello is the BEST!”

 Your attorney needs to be prepared to fight for the protection of each and every right you have, while explaining your options along the way.

 Tip 4: Find and Attorney Who Know When to Go To Trial, and Who Knows When To Plead

 Sometimes it makes a lot of sense to go to trial.
-We recently had a case where a client was arrested for having a BAC of .24.
+We once had a case where a client was arrested for having a BAC of .24.
 I saw that the arresting officer’s reasoning for stopping our client was weak, so I took the case to a Probable Cause hearing.
 A Probable Cause hearing is a day in court, before the trial occurs, where the judge gets to decide if evidence should be used at trial.
 The judge in this case decided that the stop by police was unlawful, so all the evidence was suppressed, and the case was dismissed.
 Like I said, sometimes it makes a lot of sense to head to trial.

 On the other hand, sometimes it makes a lot of sense to take a plea deal.
-We recently had a case where a client was charged with felony DWI after refusing to give a chemical test.
+We once had a case where a client was charged with felony DWI after refusing to give a chemical test.
 Many attorneys will tell you that this is one of the best times to go to trial because refusal trials are typically easier to win than trials where you challenge a BAC test result.
 In this case, however, the client was facing a number of years in state prison (it was his second felony), and I negotiated a plea deal that included only weekends in jail.
 Could we have taken it to trial and aimed for a “not guilty” verdict?
 Sure, but this client decided that his best option was a plea deal.